Mazorlion/Desynced-Wiki-Scripts/DEV.md

 ```

 Notice a few things:
-1) The `Recipe` in `uplink_recipe` was automatically flattened into the main structure, and the lists inside were expanded into their own fields.
+1) The `Recipe` in `recipe` was automatically flattened into the main structure, and the lists inside were expanded into their own fields.
 2) The list of techs in `required_tech` was expanded to have an entry for each field.
     - The number of entries for each list is described by a field annotation